grpc/grpc.io/content/en/docs/guides/flow-control.md

 outstanding so that as
 requests come in they are automatically handled one at a time.
 You can override this behavior with manual flow control.
-The most common use case it to avoid having your asynchronous onNext method have to block when processing of the read message is being done somewhere else.
+The most common use case for manual flow control is to avoid requiring your asynchronous onNext method to block when processing of the read message is being done somewhere else.

 ### Incoming Manual Flow Control

-If you may have a buffer where your onNext places values from the stream, then you will want to do flow control to avoid buffer overflows.
-You could use a blocking buffer, but you may not want to have the thread being used by onNext to block.
+For example, if you have a buffer where your onNext places values from the stream, then you may want to do manual flow control to avoid buffer overflows.
+You could use a blocking buffer, but you may not want to have the thread being used by onNext block.
 Another way of handling this is to use manual flow control.

 By default, gRPC will configure a stream to request one value at startup and then at the completion of each "onNext" invocation requests one more message.
 You can take control of this in a language specific manner by disabling AutoRequest on the request stream.
 If you do so, then you are responsible for asynchronously telling the stream each time that you would like a new message to be asynchronously sent to onNext when one is available.
-This is done by calling a method on the request stream requesting messages (while this has a count, generally you request 1).
+This is done by calling a method on the request stream to request messages (while this has a count, generally you request 1).
 Putting this request at the end of your onNext method essentially duplicates the default behavior.

 Note: there is the potential for a deadlock if both the client and server are using manual flow control and both try to do a lot of writing without doing any reads.

 ### Outgoing Flow Control

 The underlying layer (such as netty) will apply backpressure when there is no space to write the next message chunk.
 This causes the request stream to go into a not ready state and the outgoing onNext method invocation blocks.
 You can explicitly check that the stream is ready for writing before calling onNext to avoid blocking.
-You can utilize this to start doing reads which may allow the other side of the channel to complete a write and then to do its own reads thereby avoiding deadlock.
+You can utilize this to start doing reads, which may allow the other side of the channel to complete a write and then to do its own reads, thereby avoiding deadlock.

 ### Language Support